Holographic particle localization under multiple scattering: Results

 It has been shown that in the presence of strong multiple scattering, the single scattering models underestimate the permittivity contrast~\cite{tsihrintzis2000higher,liu2018seagle,Ling2018}.
-Here we validate our model on a small-scale simulation and make similar observations.
-We show that the underestimation is progressively mitigated as higher-order scattering is incorporated in the inversion.
+Here we validate our model on a small-scale simulation and make similar observation by showing that the underestimation is mitigated as multiple scattering is incorporated in the inversion.

+The utility of our multislice-based computational approach is also demonstrated, in which the number of axial slices can be arbitrarily chosen in the inverse reconstruction.
+Effectively, we approximate the 3D object with a fixed number of slices, such that the computation is tractable when expanding to large-scale problems.

-We simulate a volume of $44\times44\times10\mu$m$^3$ containing 8 disks in water, with refractive index $n=$1.52, diameter $1~\mu$m and thickness $\delta z$ [Fig.~\ref{fig:ssim}(a)].
-We expect strong multiple scattering due to the high contrast ($\delta n = 0.19$), and occluding geometry along the optical axis.
-Occlusion causes strong axial field coupling via multiple scattering between scatterers, which is ignored by the first-order model~\cite{azimi1983distortion}.
-We expect that such particle occlusion effects become more significant at higher particle density, as in our later experiments.
+We simulate a volume of $44\times44\times6.4\mu$m$^3$, discretized as a $256\times256\times37$ object, containing 8 spheres in water, each with refractive index $n=$1.43 and diameter $1~\mu$m.
+In Fig.~\ref{fig:ssim}(a), we depict the central $6.2\times6.2\times6.4\mu$m$^3$ region of this object.
+The multiple scattering is significant in the presence of occluding geometry along the optical axis, and a refractive index contrast of $\delta n = 0.1$.
+It is known that occlusion causes strong axial field coupling via multiple scattering between scatterers, which is ignored by the first-order model~\cite{azimi1983distortion}.
+We therefore expect that incorporating multiple scattering will improve object estimation from the hologram.

-An inline hologram is simulated using our forward model at a distance $\delta z$ from the front slice, such that it incorporates multiple scattering up to the $10^\tn{th}$ order ($\tn{K} = 10$).
-The hologram is then inverted using BPM, as well as our model incorporating $1^\tn{st}$, $2^\tn{nd}$ and $3^\tn{rd}$ order scattering.
+An inline hologram is simulated at $5 \mu m$ from the front slice using the SEAGLE.
+The hologram is then inverted using our multislice-based method incorporating $1^\tn{st}$, $2^\tn{nd}$ order scattering.
+The scattered intensity $|E|^2$ is included when simulating the hologram.
+During the inversion, this term is ignored following the procedure in Sec.~\ref{sec:method}.
+Our results indicate that even under this approximation, our model suppresses the underestimation artifacts by incorporating multiple scattering.